sangoodman/OldSkyboxes/README.md

-Requires Books And Fractal library, make sure to install and reference it as well!
+Requires Books And Fractals library, make sure to install and reference it as well!
+Installation:
+- Download the latest release
+- Install MelonLoader
+- Drag and drop the contents to game root folder
+- Enjoy!